What are the risk factors for breast cancer in men?

 But risk factors don't tell us everything.
 Having a risk factor, or even several, does not mean that you will get the disease.
 Some men with one or more breast cancer risk factors never develop the disease, while most men with breast cancer have no apparent risk factors.
 Even when someone has a risk factor, there is no way to prove that it actually caused the cancer.

 We don't yet completely understand the causes of breast cancer in men, but researchers have found several factors that may increase the risk of getting it.
-As with female breast cancer, many of these factors are related to sex hormone levels in the body.
+As with female breast cancer, many of these factors are related to your body’s sex hormone levels.

 Aging is an important risk factor for the development of breast cancer in men.
 The risk of breast cancer goes up as a man ages.
-Men with breast cancer are on average about 68 years old when they are diagnosed.
+On average, men with breast cancer are about 68 years old when they are diagnosed.

 Family history of breast cancer

 Breast cancer risk is increased if other members of the family (blood relatives) have had breast cancer.
-About 1 out of 5 men with breast cancer have a close male or female relative with the disease.
+About 1 out of 5 men with breast cancer have a close relative, male or female, with the disease.

 Inherited gene mutations

 Men with a mutation (defect) in the BRCA2 gene have an increased risk of breast cancer, with a lifetime risk of about 6 in 100.
 BRCA1 mutations can also cause breast cancer in men, but the risk is lower, about 1 in 100.

 Although mutations in these genes most often are found in members of families with many cases of breast and/or ovarian cancer, they have also been found in men with breast cancer who did not have a strong family history.